Hi, my name is Lycia and I’m a class junkie.

 - HAVE FUN!
 Last but not least, taking classes is just plain FUN, which is a good enough reason all by itself!

 No matter what your interests are, you have much to gain from attending a hands-on class.
 If your focus is on learning more about the Silhouette, find out if there’s a licensed instructor in your area.
-Or consider attending the next All Things Silhouette Conference.
-If neither of these things are possible, find some people that share your enthusiasm, form a group of your own, and learn from each other.
-Make yourself a priority in your own life.
+If not, seek out people who share your enthusiasm (social media is a great resource!)
+Form a group of your own and learn from each other!

 Hope to see you in class!